-In response to the justice gap, courts and communities across the United States are implementing new policy models intended to help expand access to justice.These models are important in light of the harms posed to individuals and families when proceeding without counsel in matters that may include, among others, eviction and foreclosure proceedings; domestic violence, divorce, child support and child custody proceedings; debt collection proceedings; and, criminal justice system proceedings.
-The new models include new roles for judges, court officials, “self help centers”, computer kiosks with automated forms, “e-filing options”, and “non-lawyers” (including “navigators”, “court advocates”, “community based paralegals”, “limited licensed legal technicians”).
+In response to the justice gap, communities across the United States are trying new policies to help expand access to justice.These models can make a difference for people without counsel in matters that include, among others, eviction and foreclosure proceedings; domestic violence, divorce, child support and child custody proceedings; debt collection proceedings; and, criminal justice system proceedings.
+The new models include new roles for judges, court officials, “self help centers”, computer kiosks with automated forms, “e-filing options”, and “non-lawyers” (including “navigators”, “court advocates”, “community based paralegals”, and “limited licensed legal technicians”).
 The new models also include “a civil right to counsel” in matters affecting basic human needs, sometimes referred to as “civil Gideon.” .

 NCAJ is working on multiple fronts to develop, evaluate, and support selected new models for assuring access to justice:

 - Justice Index – As part of a comprehensive effort to improve the prospects for vulnerable people in the American justice system, NCAJ has identified selected best models for access to justice, determined where they are present (and absent) and posted the findings in the Justice Index, www.justiceindex.org.
 The Justice Index is NCAJ’s data-intensive online resource that ranks states based on whether they have adopted best models for access to justice.
 Selection of models for inclusion in the Justice Index is based on NCAJ’s knowledge, the recommendations of leading institutions, the guidance of leading experts, and the early findings of a growing field of social science evaluative research focused on models for access to justice.
 Selected best models are posted in the Justice Index accompanied by citation information) to make it easy for reformers and officials to replicate them in their own states.
 To visit and use the Justice Index, click www.justiceindex.org.
 See also Justice Index on NCAJ’s web site.